futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 #### SQL Document APIs

 The K2 storage layer provides document APIs so that we could the K2 storage layer knows the data schema.
-As a result, we propose the following SQL document APIs, which call the native K2 storage APIs and are used by both the SQL coordinator and the connector in SQL executors.
-The document APIs could be used to update schema or get/update/delete records.
+As a result, we propose the following SQL document APIs, which is a wrapper layer for the SQL layer to call the native K2 storage APIs and are used by both the SQL coordinator and the connector in SQL executors.
+The SQL document APIs could be used to update schema or get/update/delete records.
 Filters are used to filter out data during Index or data scan.
 A pagination token could be used to fetch records in pages.

 ![SQL Document APIs](./images/K2SqlDocumentAPIs01.png)